twschiller/hungarian-checker/README.md

 __How it Works__

-The checker defines two [type annotations](http://www.infoq.com/articles/Type-Annotations-in-Java-8) `@Encrypted` and `@MaybeEncrypted` that specify whether or not an expression is encrypted.
+The checker defines two [type annotations](http://www.infoq.com/articles/Type-Annotations-in-Java-8) `@Safe` and `@Unsafe` that specify whether or not an expression contains has been encoded/escaped.

-The checker enforces that expressions with type `@MaybeEncrypted` are not used where a value with type `@Encrypted`  is expected.
+The checker enforces that expressions with type `@Unsafe` are not used where a value with type `@Safe`  is expected.

-By default, the checker assumes everything is `@MaybeEncrypted`.
-The developer can write an `@Encrypted` annotation on a type to denote that the expression is encrypted.
-The checker also supports Hungarian Notation: variables and parameters that start with the "e" prefix are automatically given the `@Encrypted` annotation.
+By default, the checker assumes everything is `@Unsafe`.
+The developer can write a `@Safe` annotation on a type to denote that the expression is encoded/escaped.
+The checker also supports Hungarian Notation: variables and parameters that start with the "s" prefix are automatically given the `@Safe` annotation.

 __Running the Checker__